-Carving across a snowy mountain, catching an epic wave or blasting down muddy forest trails are awesome enough on their own, so imagine capturing it for your friends and family to watch later—that's where the best action cameras for extreme sports and outdoor pursuits come in.
+Catching an epic wave, hurtling down forest trails or carving across snowy mountains are awesome enough anyway, but imagine capturing all that action for your family and friends to watch later, and without blowing your budget too—that's where the best cheap action cameras for extreme sports and outdoor pursuits come in.

 - Unlike some of the top-end cams, the cheaper models featured below have lower price tags, sure, but that doesn't necessarily mean they skimp on features.

 - Our top pick for the best cheap action camera is a case in point.
 Considering its low price, the GoPro Hero7 White has a seemingly endless list of features, including voice control and digital video stabilisation.
 It's ideal for all extreme sports and outdoors pursuits, both in and out of the water (its waterproof to 10m).

 There are more affordable rugged cams still, though most are unable to defeat the GoPro’s mighty performance.
 That said, there are definitely some GoPro alternatives listed below that you should check out, especially the Yi 4K Action Camera.
 It might not be as feature-rich as the Hero7 White, but it does deliver 4K footage.